rishabh1801/Currency-Converter/README.md

 3. Hit the "Get Exchange Rate" button to see the magic happen! 🎩✨

 **📥 Installation:**
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine!
 2. Open the `index.html` file in your browser and voilà!
 You're ready to start converting currencies! 💻

 **⚠️ Note on API Key:**